oomek/attractplus/Compile.md

    This step will create the "attract.exe" executable file.

-5. Copy the contents of the config directory from the Attract-Mode source directory and the executable you just built into the same directory on your Windows-based system, and you should be ready to go!
+5. Copy the contents of the config directory from the Attract-Mode Plus source directory and the executable you just built into the same directory on your Windows-based system, and you should be ready to go!

 ---